prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 :::

-- Use a temporary table for the latest partition and order data to insert into the main table when changing partition.
+- Use a temporary table for the latest partition.
+Data can be out-of-order in this table.

 ```questdb-sql title="Main table"
 CREATE TABLE readings(